5 Marketing Tips for Your Small Business in 2020

 Tip 1: Get A Google Business Listing

-Think about it for a brief moment?
-What do consumers do when searching for someplace to eat or shop.
+Think about it for a brief moment.
+What do consumers do when searching for a place to eat or shop?
 They look up reviews on Google and other reviewing sites.
 Most people are not willing to go the extra mile to find out where to eat or shop.

 They will go to whatever has the best rating on Google.
-Trust us, we do it all the time here at Blue Cardinal Group.
+Trust us, we do it all the time.
 Consumer reviews are becoming more and more influential about where we choose to spend our money.

-You can see why having a listing on Google Business is absolutely essential in today's world.
-Without it, you are simply going to lose to your competitors even if you are better than them.
+You can see why having a listing on Google Business is absolutely essential in today’s world.
+Without it, you are simply going to lose to your competitors.

 Be sure to check out this great post about how to fully optimize your Google listing, here.

 One of the most effective marketing techniques for any business, particularly retail, is email marketing.
 Chances are you personally get at least a couple of emails from brands you follow every day.
 Why?
 Because “email marketing drives more conversions than any other marketing channel, including search and social,” according to Monetate.

 The hardest part about email marketing is building your list to send emails to.
 There are many different methods for collecting those precious emails.
 If you are an e-commerce store or simply a brick n’ mortar location, you could draw people in with some sweet discounts.
 The key to collecting people’s email addresses for marketing is to make sure you are providing value in each and every email you send them.